smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 AppServiceManifest manifest = new AppServiceManifest(AppServiceType.MEDIA.toString());
 manifest.setServiceName("My Media App"); // Must be unique across app services. manifest.setServiceIcon(new Image("Service Icon Name", ImageType.DYNAMIC)); // Previously uploaded service icon.
 This could be the same as your app icon. manifest.setAllowAppConsumers(true); // Whether or not other apps can view your data in addition to the head unit.
-If set to `NO` only the head unit will have access to this data. manifest.setRpcSpecVersion(new SdlMsgVersion(5,0)); // An *optional* parameter that limits the RPC spec versions you can understand to the provided version *or below*. manifest.setHandledRpcs(List<FunctionID>); // If you add function ids to this *optional* parameter, you can support newer RPCs on older head units (that don't support those RPCs natively) when those RPCs are sent from other connected applications. manifest.setMediaServiceManifest(<#Code#>); // Covered Below
+If set to `false` only the head unit will have access to this data. manifest.setRpcSpecVersion(new SdlMsgVersion(5,0)); // An *optional* parameter that limits the RPC spec versions you can understand to the provided version *or below*. manifest.setHandledRpcs(List<FunctionID>); // If you add function ids to this *optional* parameter, you can support newer RPCs on older head units (that don't support those RPCs natively) when those RPCs are sent from other connected applications. manifest.setMediaServiceManifest(<#Code#>); // Covered Below